drandreaskrueger/chainhammer/README.md

 ## instructions

 ### folders
-* `hammer/` - submits many transactions to blockchain - see chapter 'chronology'
+* `hammer/` - submits many transactions to blockchain - see next chapter 'chronology'
 * `reader/` - reads in the whole chain, and visualizes TPS, blocktime, gas, bytes - see [reader/README.md](reader/README.md)
 * `results/` - for each client one markdown file
 * `docs/` - see esp. reproduce.md